Featured Video: Strawberry Pancake with Strawberry Sauce

 I am easy to please.
 All I want is a soft and light pancake, is that too much to ask?
 Being a morning person, I always look forward to breakfast.
 Not only that, I love sweet breakfast like you wouldn’t believe.
 Some people find it weird to have cake or sweets for breakfast, I don’t.
 I love them like crazy.
 In fact, I think I have an obsession or maybe a sweets addiction already.
 While most people need to coffee kickoff their morning, I need sweets to keep me moving and moving and moving all day.

-I had made quite a lot of cakes, and some of them are fairly complex.
+I made quite a lot of cakes, and some of them are fairly complex.
 I cannot believe I haven’t shared any pancake recipe in my blog.
 Pancakes should be one of the basic and easy breakfast option, and I totally neglected it for a long time because of those fancy looking cakes that I had been busy making.

 Today, I decided to give Pancake the attention that it deserve.
 100% of my time, no sharing, no distraction, all my time for the Pancake.
 But… not just for any pancake, I am talking about a low carb pancake.
 Did I get your attention now?
 This recipe is very simple, so don’t get intimidated by the low carb description here.
 All you need to do is put all the ingredients in a blender, just like making Crepe.
 Then you chill it in refrigerator while you heat your pan.
 Then you start cooking, wait for it to bubble then flip.
 Then you pile them together as you go until you get a nice stack of pancake.
 Sounds easy?

 You will notice that the pancake is not as thick and fluffy as classic pancakes, but it made a really nice stacked of pancakes when piled up together.
 It may be thin, but it is extra soft and light which is what sets it apart from a classic pancake.
 It’s more like a mash up between pancake and crepe.
 I was extremely surprised how soft it was when I started slicing it.
 It taste pretty good as well for a low carb pancake.
-The recipe is small batch, just the right portion for sharing, no leftover because we don’t want to worry about leftover.
+The recipe is small batch for two, just the right portion for sharing, no leftover because we don’t want to worry about leftover.
 Let me show you how easy it is to make.
 Let’s get started!

 - 2 large eggs